What Does It Mean When Check Engine Light Turns On

 - Transmission problem

-To find out why your check engine light is on, read the fault codes with an OBD-II scanner.
+To find out why your check engine light is on, you can read ECU fault codes with an OBD-II scanner.

 Should I drive with the check engine light on?

-If the check engine light or service engine soon stays on constantly, you can drive your vehicle home or to a shop in most cases.
+If the check engine light or service engine stays on constantly, you should take your car to a mechanic or diagnose it at home with a scanner to ensure nothing is seriously wrong.
 Before you continue your journey, ensure the vehicle is not overheating and the oil light does not come on.
 Note that the transmission may get stuck in 2nd or 3rd gear, and speed may be limited to 40 mph maximum.

 Why is my check engine light flashing?